Kohat

-The city of Kohat is also the namesake of and largest city in the Kohat Division, being over four times larger than the second-largest city in the division: Karak.
+The city of Kohat is also the namesake of and largest city in the Kohat Division, being over four times larger than the second-largest city in the division, Karak.

 History

 Early history

 A miniature painting depicting the 1505 visit of the Mughal Emperor Babur to Kohat.

 Little is known of Kohat's early history.
 According to local lore, Kohat was founded by an ancient Buddhist king by the name of Raja Kohat.
 Another Buddhist Raja named Adh is believed to have established his domain on the north side of the city.
+Archaeological surveys have identified evidence of pre-Islamic settlement in the Kohat region.
 A fort, now in ruins, serves as a marker of their domain.
-The remains of this fort known as Adh-e-Samut, is possibly named after Buddhist Raja Adh.
+The remains of this fort known as Adh-e-Samut is possibly named after Buddhist Raja Adh.
 The fort is still fitted with weaponry from the Buddhist period.
 The Buddhist kings built roads, which were in use until the end of the Mughal rule.

+A survey of Kohat and Hangu districts conducted in 2004 recorded several sites dating to the 1st–5th centuries CE.
+These sites include Masharano Kotay, a settlement associated with the Buddhist period measuring approximately 170 by 60 metres, where silver coins have reportedly been found on the surface, and Khaza Ghunda, another Buddhist-period settlement with visible wall remains.
+The findings provide archaeological evidence of settled communities in the Kohat region during the pre-Islamic period.